Q: What is AWS DeepRacer

 Q: Do I have to build my own model to race?

 No, you do not need to build your own model to compete in the AWS DeepRacer League.
-The model selector at Summit Circuit races gives you the opportunity to participate using one of the pre-trained models we have available.
-For the Virtual Circuit, there are tutorials inside the AWS DeepRacer simulator on how to build your own model, as well as pre-trained sample models you can use to get started.
+There are tutorials inside the AWS DeepRacer simulator on how to build your own model, as well as pre-trained sample models you can use to get started.

 Q: How long does a Virtual Circuit race last?

-Each virtual race will last a month (from the 1st day of the month to the last day of the month).
+Each virtual race will last one month (from the 1st business day of the month to the last day of the month).

 Q: How many Virtual Circuit races are there?